Migrate your Azure unmanaged disks by March 31, 2026

 Applies to: ✔️ Linux VMs ✔️ Windows VMs

 In 2017, we launched Azure managed disks.
 We've been enhancing capabilities ever since.
-Because Azure managed disks now have the full capabilities of unmanaged disks and other advancements, we'll begin deprecating unmanaged disks on September 13, 2022.
-This functionality will be fully retired on September 30, 2025.
+Because Azure managed disks now have the full capabilities of unmanaged disks and other advancements, we announced the retirement for unmanaged disks on September 13, 2022.
+Unmanaged disks will be fully retired on March 31, 2026 (extended from previously published date of September 30, 2025).

-With managed disks, you don't have to worry about managing storage accounts for creating a disk, because Azure manages the storage accounts under the hood.
-The abstraction reduces maintenance overhead for you.
-Also, it allows managed disks to provide numerous benefits over unmanaged disks, such as better reliability, scalability, large disks, bursting, and shared disks.
+By using managed disks, you don't need to manage storage accounts for creating a disk, because Azure manages the storage accounts under the hood.
+This abstraction reduces maintenance overhead for you.
+Also, it allows managed disks to provide numerous benefits over unmanaged disks, such as high availability, better scalability, large disks, bursting, and shared disks.
 If you use unmanaged disks, start planning your Windows or Linux migration now.
-Complete the migration by September 30, 2025, to take advantage of Azure managed disks.
+Complete the migration by March 31, 2026, and take advantage of Azure managed disks.

-- On September 30, 2025, customers will no longer be able to start IaaS VMs by using unmanaged disks.
-Any VMs that are still running or allocated will be stopped and deallocated.
+After March 31, 2026, you can't start IaaS VMs that use unmanaged disks.
+Any VMs that use unmanaged disks and are running or allocated will be stopped and deallocated.

 What is being retired?